Close Menu

 This verse underscores the importance of these months, highlighting that they possess a unique status whereby acts of sin may carry far greater consequences than during other times of the year.

-See also What are the conditions for repentance to be accepted in Islam!
+See also What are the things to do in the last ten days of Ramadan

 Sanctity of the Sacred Months in Pre-Islamic Times